-There is generally a lack of District - wide spatial integration and alignment of the Spatial Development Frameworks in particular nature and dynamics of Land Uses owing to the out-dated nature of the current District SDF coupled with lack of capacity at local levels to compile SDFs that will highlight their respective developmental trajectory as per availability of land and the uses thereof.
+There is generally a lack of District - wide spatial integration and alignment of the Spatial Development Frameworks in particular nature and dynamics of Land Uses owing to the out-dated nature of the previous District SDF coupled with current lack of capacity at local levels to compile credible SDFs that will highlight their respective developmental trajectory as per availability of land and the uses thereof.

-Local Municipalities rely on old Town Planning Schemes that are mostly reactive or development control oriented rather than development proactive or facilitative.
+Local Municipalities rely still on old Town Planning Schemes that are mostly reactive or development control oriented rather than development proactive or facilitative.

-To further harness the alignment of the District's planning imperatives through the IDP, with those of the other spheres of government, the District will be participating in the next roll out of contextualizing the National Spatial Development Perspective principles at the District level, in partnership with the Mpumalanga Premier's Office and the Presidency.
+To further harness the alignment of the District's planning imperatives through the IDP, with those of the other spheres of government, the District has participated in the roll out of contextualizing the National Spatial Development Perspective principles at the District level, in partnership with the Mpumalanga Premier's Office and the Presidency.

-It is through this engagement that the shared spatial understanding across all stakeholders in the Region will be harnessed.
+It is through this engagement that the shared spatial understanding across all stakeholders in the Region, have been harnessed.
+With the successful finalization and adoption of the modern District SDF, it is now possible to review and align all local SDF's in this regard.